 This course deals in an elementary and introductory manner with the design and creation of computer games.
-The course uses the Java language as a tool for developing relatively simple twodimensional computer games.
 Students will be expected to develop computer games from conception through implementation in this course.
 Game programming in this course will focus on "interactive" gaming rather than strategic gaming.
-Students are expected to have a familiarity with either C++ or Java programming or the ability to quickly master them before entering this course.
+Students are expected to have a familiarity with programming before entering this course.
 The work for this course will include a variety of projects.
-Each project will be accompanied with an oral presentation.
 (Prerequisite(s): CSCI 1410 or instructor approval) 4C/4/0/0